Azure/azure-sdk-for-python/sdk/eventgrid/azure-eventgrid/samples/README.md

 * Publish a Cloud Event: [sample_publish_events_using_cloud_events_1.0_schema.py][python-eg-sample-send-cloudevent]
 * Publish a Custom Schema: [sample_publish_custom_schema_to_a_topic.py][python-eg-publish-custom-schema]

+To publish events, dict representation of the models could also be used as follows:
+* Publish EventGridEvent as dict like representation: [sample_publish_eg_event_using_dict.py][python-eg-sample-send-eg-as-dict]
+* Publish CloudEvent as dict like representation: [sample_publish_cloud_event_using_dict.py][python-eg-sample-send-cloudevent-as-dict]

 * Consume a Custom Payload of raw cloudevent data: [sample_consume_custom_payload.py][python-eg-sample-consume-custom-payload]

 ## Async samples